Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 1. The Box Market

-Containerization allows for cargo distribution in a unitized form, permitting intermodal transport through a combination of rail, road, canal, and maritime transport.
 The growth in global trade and freight distribution has led to the ongoing demand for new containers.
-Each year, about 1.5 to 2.5 million TEUs worth of containers are manufactured, the vast majority in China, taking advantage of its containerized export surplus.
+The container manufacturing market is highly volatile.
+Each year, approximately 1.5 to 2.5 million TEUs worth of containers are manufactured, with the vast majority produced in China, which takes advantage of its containerized export surplus.
+The global inventory of containers was estimated to be around 37.6 million TEUs as of 2015.
+This implies approximately three TEUs of containers for every TEU of maritime containership capacity.
 Even if containers are standard load units, they can be segmented into three main markets:

-• Dry containers.
+- Dry containers.
 The most important market where standard containers are used to carry general cargo that does not require any particular condition outside of being protected from the weather.

-• Refrigerated containers (reefers).
-A niche market using specially insulated containers to transport temperature-sensitive goods by keeping the temperature constant, such as below freezing.
-(See this section focusing on reefers and the cold chain).
+- Refrigerated containers (reefers).
+A niche market using specially insulated containers to transport temperature-sensitive goods by keeping the temperature constant, such as below freezing (See this section focusing on reefers and the cold chain).

-• Tank containers.
-A niche market using specially designed containers to carry food-grade liquids such as wine, vegetable oil, juice, or chemicals.
+- Tank containers.
+A niche market using specially designed containers to carry food-grade liquids (wine, vegetable oil, juice) or chemicals.

-• Containers allow for clear brand recognition, particularly for shipping lines.
+- Containers allow for clear brand recognition, particularly for shipping lines.

-• Containers are an asset that maritime shipping companies make available to service their customers.
+- Containers are an asset that maritime shipping companies make available to service their customers.
 Providing containers helps increase the utilization rate of containerships.
 This is particularly relevant in periods of disruptions when customers can have preferential access to scarce container capacity.

-• The rising cost of new containers, the repositioning of empties, and low freight rates along several trade routes have made the container leasing business less profitable.
+- The rising cost of new containers, the repositioning of empties, and low freight rates along several trade routes have made the container leasing business less profitable.
 Ocean carriers also have a greater ability to reposition empty containers since they control a fleet and can reposition their empty containers when capacity is available.
 It is also not uncommon for a whole containership to be chartered to reposition empties.

 2. The Chassis Market